dynamsoft-docs/barcode-reader-docs-mobile/programming/android/release-notes/android-10.md

 {%- include release-notes/product-highlight-10.0.0.md -%}

 The APIs of Dynamsoft Barcode Reader are comprehensively updated.
-Please follow the view upgrade instructions to update your code.
+Please follow the view [upgrade instructions]{{ site.android }}upgrade.html to update your code.